h8d13/Vase/.github/docs/hard_ware.md

 This runs the application on the Nvidia dGPU instead of the Intel iGPU, useful for power management and performance.

+## Kernels

+During install you pick one or several kernels, that can be found in your Grub boot screen: (Zen, hardened, lts or default)

+Depending on hardware again, performance might differ from one mainline to another variant.

+Mainline standard balanced.
+Zen for desktop/gaming.
+Hardened for dev systems.
+LTS more stable version.
+(6.12.x)

+For example when you build nvidia drivers they are built against your current kernel-headers making this just as important as the drivers selection part.

+Another example is network cards that might need LTS or latest (e.g. Realtek drivers) Why is why I recommend trying to trace through your hardware from model or pieces.

 ---

 ## Steam Gaming